Mutiny Memorial: History

-Erected by the Public Works Department at government expense in 1863 the memorial was hastily designed and constructed.
+Erected by the Public Works Department of the British Raj in 1863, the memorial was hastily designed and constructed.
 It received much public criticism on completion.
-In 1972, the 25th anniversary of India's Independence, the Indian Government renamed the monument 'Ajitgarh' ('Place of the Unvanquished') and erected a plaque stating that the 'enemy' mentioned on the memorials were 'immortal martyrs for Indian freedom'.
+In 1972, the 25th anniversary of India's independence, the Indian government renamed the monument 'Ajitgarh' ('Place of the Unvanquished') and erected a plaque stating that the 'enemy' mentioned on the memorials were 'immortal martyrs for Indian freedom'.

 Architecture

 The memorial was built in the Gothic style in red sandstone, with four tiers rising from an octagonal base.
 The lowest tier consists of seven faces containing memorial plaques and one face holding the stairs to the upper tiers.

 The memorial was built to be just taller than the Ashoka Pillar, which is situated 200 m away.